clboetticher/clboetticher.github.io/_pages/projects.md

 permalink: /projects/
 ---

 I have had the good fortune of working on a wide variety of machine learning projects, both personally and over the course of my graduate program at Northwestern.
-This page contains project overviews by subject, with links to code and analyses.
+This page contains project overviews by subject, with links to both code and analyses of the problem and results.

 My complete portfolio can be found on [GitHub](https://github.com/clboetticher/).